ianklug/grooveboard/README.md

 If you will be ordering from JLCPCB, use `<variation>-gerbers-jlcpcb-v1.zip`.
 These gerbers have the JLCPCB serial number placed in an easily-readable location on the back of the board.

-Production Grooveboards are two-layer 1.6mm FR4, and measure 118x23mm.
+Production Grooveboards are two-layer FR4, 1.6mm thick, and measure 118x23mm.
 Choose your quantity of boards and your preferred solder mask color.
 Make sure to choose "Specify a location" under "Remove Order Number" so that the order number is printed where expected.
 You can typically leave everything else at default.

 Select assembly for the bottom of the board.
 No tooling holes are included in the gerbers, so select "Added by JLCPCB" under "Tooling Holes".
 On the next page, use `<variation>-bom.csv` and `<variation>-bottom-pos.csv` for your BOM and Centroid files.
 Before finalizing your order, please ensure that the parts shown in the diagram are placed correctly over their pads, and in the correct orientation.